 Hacienda San Agustin de Callo (B,L,D)

 After breakfast, you will depart San Agustin and continue south along the scenic Avenue of the Volcanoes to Riobamba, the provincial capital.
 After about 2.5 hours, you will stop for lunch at a mountain lodge nestled at the foot of Ecuador’s highest mountain, Chimborazo (20,500 feet), a massive extinct volcano.
-In the afternoon you continue for another half hour south to Abraspungo, an Andean hacienda where you will spend the night.
+In the afternoon you continue to Hosteria La Andaluza, a beautiful Andean hacienda where you will spend the night.

 In the morning you have the opportunity to take a ride on the Devil’s Nose Train, considered one of the world’s most impressive feats of railway engineering.
 This scenic railroad travels along a series of switchbacks down the steep mountainside, passing Andean lakes and small traditional villages along the way.
 After your ride you will be transferred south to the Ingapirca Ruins, the largest Incan ruins in Ecuador, which date back to the Inca Huayna Capac.
 After this visit you will continue by car along scenic roads to the city of Cuenca.
 Cuenca is named for one of its striking geographical features: the city was built in a cuenca, a land basin formed by the confluence of several rivers.
 Here, you will be dropped off at your hotel to relax for the evening.

 Mansion Alcazar (B,L)